motamman/signalk-meteo/README.md

 ## Weather API Provider

-This plugin also implements the SignalK Weather API v2 specification, making it compatible with any application that uses the standard Weather API.
+This plugin also implements most of the SignalK Weather API v2 specifications.

 ### Available Endpoints